brandonbush2/Microsoft-Movie-Studio-Project/README.md

 6. Release dates
 7. Runtime Minutes
 8 .Popularity

+### Relevance of the information
+* We can be able to understand audience preferences by analyzing the performance of different genres which can help determine which genres are currently popular and have a higher likelihood of success.
+* Analyzing ratings can help identify films that have been well-received and positively reviewed, suggesting higher chances of success.
+* Analyzing the performance of films across different budget ranges can help identify patterns and determine optimal budget allocation strategies for Microsoft's new movie studio.
+* Analyzing the performance of films in different markets can inform decisions regarding international distribution strategies and potential revenue streams.
+* Analyzing runtime minutes can help identify patterns regarding film duration and potential audience preferences.
+* Analyzing popularity metrics can help gauge the potential success and audience reception of movies.

 # Data Analysis
 Here, I studied the cleaned data and created visuals that would provide a better understanding of the results.
 The cleaned data was explored and examined to gain insights and draw meaningful conclusions related to Microsoft's new movie studio.
 The visuals included were bar graphs and scatter plots.
 The aim for this analysis was to answer the questions formulated earlier.